Iacchus: Statue, temple, and feast day

-There was a statue of Iacchus, kept in a temple at Athens.
+There was a statue of Iacchus kept in a temple at Athens.
 According to the 2nd-century AD geographer Pausanias, the statue held a torch and was by the Athenian sculptor Praxiteles.
-It possibly wore a crown of myrtle, as a passage from Aristophanes' The Frogs (405 BC) suggests.
+A passage from Aristophanes' The Frogs (405 BC) suggests it wore a crown of myrtle.
 According to Pausanias, the statue was kept in a temple of Demeter located near the Dipylon gate, the main entrance to ancient Athens.
-The temple was perhaps the same temple that Plutarch referred to as the "so called Iaccheion".
+The temple was perhaps the one that Plutarch referred to as the "so called Iaccheion".
 Nearby was the Pompeion, the building which was the assembly point for the procession celebrating the Eleusinian Mysteries.
-According to the 10th-century Byzantine encyclopedia the Suda, Iacchus was also the name of his "feast" day, presumably the day that Iacchus was carried to Eleuisis as part of the Eleusinian procession.
+According to the 10th-century Byzantine encyclopedia the Suda, Iacchus was also the name of his "feast" day, presumably the day that Iacchus was carried to Eleusis as part of the Eleusinian procession.

 Eleusinian procession

 Iacchus and his statue played an important part in the Eleusinian procession.
 Plutarch referred to the procession as ἐξαγόντων Ἴακχον (“leading out Iacchus”).
-On 19 Boedromion (probably), the statue of Iacchus, was taken from its temple, and carried as part of the procession of the participants in the Mysteries who walked from Athens to Eleusis, arriving on 20 Boedromion (corresponding to the 28th or 29 September).
-Along the way the participants in the procession would cry out the cultic exclamation ‘’iacche’’.
+On 19 Boedromion (probably), the statue of Iacchus was taken from its temple and carried as part of the procession of the participants in the Mysteries who walked from Athens to Eleusis, arriving on 20 Boedromion (corresponding to the 28th or 29 September).
+Along the way, the participants in the procession would cry out the cultic exclamation, Iacche!

-There was a special official associated with Iacchus and his statue called the ‘’Ἰακχαγωγός’’ ('leader/bearer of Iacchus'), whose function presumably was to carry or accompany the statue of Iacchus during the procession.
-The ’Ἰακχαγωγός’’ is listed as one of the Eleusinian officials receiving an endowment (c.
+There was a special official associated with Iacchus and his statue called the Ἰακχαγωγός ('leader/bearer of Iacchus'), whose function presumably was to carry or accompany the statue of Iacchus during the procession.
+The Ἰακχαγωγός is listed as one of the Eleusinian officials receiving an endowment (c.
 160–170 AD), appears in a list of Eleusinian priests given by the 2nd-century AD Julius Pollux, and had a reserved seat in the prohedria ("seats in front") of the Theater of Dionysus at Athens.
 An incumbent of the office (126/7 AD) is mentioned on four dedications.